jmtbernardo/Find-median-mode-and-range/README.md

-# Find-median-mode-and-range
+# Find-mean-median-mode-and-range
-Program uses user input to calculate the median, mode and range
+Program uses user input to calculate the mean, median, mode and range